 3) the significance of differences between groups of samples calculated using the distances between samples, with several alternative measures of distance.

-The graphical presentations, implemented with the use of d3.js library, currenly include following charts:
+The graphical presentations, implemented with the use of the d3.js library, currenly include the following charts:

 1) A bubble chart and heatmap, to represent absolute/relative abundances.